-It is true that the Healthy Liver is a powerhouse of organs as it performs various tasks, which ranges from producing proteins, bile, cholesterol to stock vitamins, minerals and carbohydrates too.
+It is true that the Healthy Liver is a powerhouse of organs as it performs various tasks, which ranges from producing proteins, bile, lipid to stock vitamins, minerals and carbohydrates too.
 The other role of Liver is to break down toxins like alcohol, medicines and byproducts of metabolism.

 Basically, Liver is not something you could probably think much about, but it is a key element in your body’s digestive system.
 Everything you drink or eat passes through it and thus you need to treat it right so it can stay healthy and perform its functions.

 Your liver sits under your lower ribcage on the right side and has several important things to do.
 It helps cleans your blood by removing harmful chemicals and toxins that your body makes.
 It creates a liquid called bile that helps you break down fat from food.
 In addition, it stores sugar called glucose, which gives every person a quick energy boost.

 It is not a tricky thing to keep your liver healthy and in good shape.
 It is about a healthy lifestyle and nutritious food.

 What are the positive habits and food that will help you take care of Liver health?

 - Balance Diet: The main thing in this is to avoid high-calorie meals, saturated fats, refined carbohydrate, which includes white bread, pasta, etc. and extra sugar.
 To maintain a proper diet, eat fiber riched food, which you can obtain from fresh fruits, vegetables, rice, cereals, whole grain bread.
 Include good fat ingredients such as vegetable oil, nuts, fish and seeds.
 Enough amount of drink completes your diet, thus keeps yourself

 - Healthy Weight: If your liver could talk, he will say thank you if you maintain a healthy weight and helps reduce liver fats.
 The balanced weight will reduce the chances of non-alcoholic fatty liver disease (NAFLD), one of the fastest growing forms of liver disease.